pogonomyrmex661/pogonomyrmex661.github.io/_posts/2022-03-14-Odin Waiting for Hugin and Munin.md

 \- from Benjamin Thorpe's translation of the _Poetic Edda_

 ![picture](images/10440DF1-1F57-4F49-BD15-31804C26B39A-1024x766.jpeg)
-*Oden waits for Hugin and Munin, hopes they come back this time.*
+*Odin waits for Hugin and Munin, and hopes they come back this time.*

-But what if...one day you send your thoughts and memories out to roam the world...and they don't fly back to you?
+But what if...one day you send your thoughts and memories out into the world...but they don't fly back to you?

 Is that what dementia is?

 Sources:

+I also talked about this subject in [a previous post](/blog/2017/10/06/Odins-Birds-Reflections-on-Thought-and-Memory), but thought I'd revisit it.

 The poem fragment is from the Poetic Edda, as translated and reported on these sites: